Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 - Thinning Lips

-The good news is that all these can easily be avoided and reversed in a natural way without falling into the trap of the cosmetics and pharmaceutical industries.
-How?
-Read on...
+The good news is that all these can easily be avoided and reversed in a natural way.
+Let us begin by looking at the way you carry your head.

 1. Poor Head Carriage